 This question was implied in a comment on the first post of this series when James Wimberly made reference to the prior government’s falling out with David Nutt, the former head of ACMD.
 As part of that fracas, a number of members resigned and the continued viability of the council came into question.
 For the moment at least though, based on my recent meeting with an ACMD working group, it continues to be a place of lively intellectual exchange.
 Many qualified people applied to fill the vacant seats, resulting in a continued strong line up of talent and expertise.

 There are proposals floating about to change ACMD’s remit, for example to convert it into a council on addiction or to make it cover legal drugs and not just illegal ones.
 I have no opinion on the first of these but the second I think is a good idea.
-Just as I favor the merger of the two U.S. National Institutes that address alcohol and drugs (which seems increasingly likely), I favor policy advisory groups looking at all substances together rather than separating them into legal categories.
+Just as I favor the merger of the two U.S. National Institutes that address alcohol and other drugs, I favor policy advisory groups looking at all substances together rather than separating them into legal categories.
 This view by the way was most solidified for me by reading Mark Kleiman’s book, Against Excess.

 11. You say that there are problems with the quality of U.K. addiction treatment services.
 Isn’t that really just political propaganda spread by the new government to discredit the old?